mainboarder/Froxlorbackup/README.md

 Froxlorbackup
 =============

-Backup your Froxlor Webhosting to another server.
+Backup your Froxlor Webhosting (or anything else) to another server.
 Encrypted, via ssh.

-Works until version 0.9.32.

-SQL works now also for Versions > 0.9.32.
-HTML is planned to be backed up with duplicity

-The decrypt.sh file has just two lines.
-With them you can decrypt and untar your backups as long as they are back on the local storage.
-For $encrypt in this file use the same path as you do in any other file
+Works for all versions.

+0. install duplicity and all required packages
+1. copy the script to the froxlorserver and run it as /$PATH/backup-server.sh full
+2. Add a cronjob like "17 2 * * * /$PATH/backup-server.sh"
+3. Let the magic happen

+You can restore your data with duplicity $EXTERNALPATH/TO/file $INTERNALPATH/TO/file